Harbottle & Lewis London Office

 The Legal Cheek View

-Harbottle & Lewis are a specialist private client, technology, media, and entertainment firm who serve a range of high-profile A-listers, giant corporations, and humble entrepreneurial start-ups.
-From their idyllic location just around the corner from the Savoy Hotel, and on the doorstep of London’s biggest theatres, the firm deals with some of the most complex and significant issues in their sectors, whilst also expanding their portfolio to include a greater range of IP, corporate/M&A, employment, and real estate work.
+From private clients and tech to media and entertainment, Harbottle & Lewis isn’t your typical London law firm, boasting a client roster that includes high-profile A-listers, giant corporations and humble entrepreneurial start-ups.
+Located in an idyllic spot near the swanky Savoy Hotel and London’s biggest theatres, the firm’s lawyers tackle some of the most complex and significant issues in their sectors while expanding its portfolio to include a broader range of IP, corporate/M&A, employment and real estate work.

 Each year their six lucky trainees engage in the whole spectrum of this work, with the traditional four seat training structure offering experience in a range of areas including commercial litigation, corporate, employment, family, film, TV & theatre, media & entertainment, private client, tax and immigration, and technology, data and digital.
 Supported by a dedicated learning and development team, rookies are exposed to hotshot clients from day one.
-During this time, newbies receive a very respectable £46,000 in year one, £49,000 in year two, and then £78,000 upon qualification.
+During this time, newbies receive a very respectable £47,000 in year one, £50,000 in year two, and then £80,000 upon qualification.
 Whilst this may not be the same as the largest City and US packages on offer, we’re told that the smaller firm, housing all of the 46 partners and 73 other fee earners in a single office, brings a more homely atmosphere.
-It’s reported that juniors are out of the door by 6:30 most days, and are “encouraged to have an active life outside the office”, which “the culture promotes and supports”.
+It’s reported that juniors usually leave by 7 pm most days, though a trainee in one of the busier teams noted that working late a couple of days a week is likely, but “you will be checked on if you are working past 9 pm”.
+Another points out that they “can usually plan to do something in the evening and very rarely cancel plans”.

 Continue reading

 Some of the “especially stimulating” and “very interesting” work at the firm includes representing actor Sean Bean and late Australian Cricketer Shane Warne in a phone hacking case against News Group Newspapers; advising London-headquartered fintech Smart on a $95 million Series E Funding; and advising F1 Arcade on a £30 million expansion project.
-It’s no wonder then that the firm has posted a record financial year, increasing their turnover from just under £46.5 million in 2020/21, to over £48.5m million in the last financial year, in spite of difficult market conditions.
+More recently, the firm advised Mercuri, an early-stage venture capital fund, on its co-lead investments in a London-based AI startup and also advised Soho Studios Entertainment on a strategic investment.
+It’s no wonder then that the firm has posted a record financial year, increasing its turnover by 9.3% to £51.9 million, crossing the £50 million figure for the first time in its nearly 70-year history.

 Insider Scorecard